Home > Recipes > Healthy Cabbage Rolls (Gluten And Dairy Free, Balanced-Protein)

 Extra

-• 2 tbsp olive oil - for sauteing
+• 2 tbsp olive or avocado oil - for sauteing

-• 1 cup stock or broth - as extra liquid for baking (optional)
+• 1 cup stock / broth/ water - as extra liquid for cooking (optional)

 Instructions